-How to Empty Your Bladder Completely
+13 Tips to Train Your Bladder to Empty Completely

-In fact, incomplete bladder emptying can lead to symptoms such as urinary tract infections (UTIs), overstretching, incontinence, and in some cases, kidney failure.
+However, regular bladder emptying is crucial to your health care and bodily functions.
+Incomplete bladder emptying can lead to symptoms such as urinary tract infections (UTIs), overstretching, incontinence, and in some cases, kidney failure.

 Know Your Urinary System

-Your bladder is a big part of the urinary (renal) system that helps keep your body clean.
+Your bladder is a big part of the urinary (renal) system that helps keep your body healthy.
 Your urinary system's main job is to dispose of bodily waste in the form of urine.
 Your bladder is a triangle-shaped organ that lives in your lower abdomen.
 The bladder muscles expand as urine is collected and contract as urine is emptied (voided) out of your urethra.

 Urine comes from your kidneys every 5 to 10 seconds.
-The typical adult bladder can hold 300-600mL (two or three cups) of urine or the equivalent of a medium-sized water bottle.
+The typical adult bladder can hold 300 -600mL (2 - 3 cups) of urine, or the equivalent of a medium-sized water bottle.
 Under anesthesia, a typical adult bladder can hold up to 1000mL of urine.
+For people under the age of 50, 60mL of urine or less is left in the bladder after voiding.
+Due to the natural loss of continence (bladder control) as you age, those over the age of 50 years usually have a post-void residual amount of 100mL or less left in the bladder after peeing.

-Due to the natural loss of continence as you age, those over the age of 50 years usually have a postvoid residual amount of 100mL or less.
-When you get the neurogenic urge to void your bladder, it means your bladder is about halfway full or is holding around 300mL of waste.
+When you get the urge to void your bladder, it means your bladder is about halfway full or is holding around 300mL of waste.
 When this happens, your nerves send a signal to your brain, giving you that specific urge.
-It's always important to listen to these signals, especially because, in rare cases, your bladder can rupture if it's not emptied.
+It's always important to listen to these signals, especially because in rare cases, your bladder can rupture if it's not emptied.

-Even when you go to the bathroom, you may not be voiding all of the waste from your body.
+When you go to the bathroom, you may not be voiding all of the waste from your body.
 If urine is leftover in the bladder, it can cause a lot of issues, including:

 • UTIs: Bacteria infect the urinary system.
 According to Mayo Clinic, women are at higher risk of UTIs than men.